 Previously, the Water Utility Board adopted two iron and manganese treatment standards.
-The first established that all Madison wells shall meet the secondary drinking standards for iron and manganese (0.3 and 0.05 mg/L, respectively).
+The first established that all Madison wells shall meet secondary drinking water standards for iron and manganese (0.3 and 0.05 mg/L, respectively).
 Further, any new source of supply shall have lower levels - below 0.1 mg/L iron and 0.02 mg/L manganese - with filtration included in the design of the facility if either metal is above these limits.
 The second policy, adopted in 2015, directs staff to develop plans for the implementation of filtration at an existing well facility if the untreated water exceeds 0.24 mg/L iron or 0.04 mg/L manganese.

-Recommendation #5 - Modify and incorporate the iron and manganese treatment standards into a single, uniform policy as follows: Iron and manganese treatment shall be implemented at any well facility where the average annual concentration of iron or manganese exceeds 0.1 mg/L or 0.02 mg/L, respectively.
-For any well that meets this threshold and requires treatment, the utility shall use asset management principles to rank, according to order of recommended completion, each iron and manganese filtration project and other projects identified in the long-range capital improvement program.
-It is understood that significant capital investment will be required to achieve this policy goal and the timing of these improvements must be balanced by the affordability goals of the City and water utility.
-Therefore, proposed target date for complete implementation of filtration is 2045, with high priority wells treated by 2030.
+➤ Recommendation #5 - Modify and incorporate the iron and manganese treatment standards into a single, uniform policy as follows: Iron and manganese treatment shall be implemented at any well facility where the average annual concentration of iron or manganese exceeds 0.1 mg/L or 0.02 mg/L, respectively.
+For any well that meets this threshold and requires treatment, the utility shall use asset management principles to rank, according to order of recommended completion, each iron and manganese filtration project against the other projects identified in the long-range capital improvement program.

+Significant capital investment will be required to achieve this policy goal.
+Therefore, the timing of these improvements must be balanced by the affordability goals of the City and Water Utility.
+Target for complete implementation of filtration is 2045, with high priority wells treated by 2030.
+These target dates for complete implementation shall be re-evaluated based on their financial feasibility.
+Periodic review is expected to occur, at a minimum, once every 5 years.